syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-epub.md

 {% endhighlight %}
 {% endtabs %}

+N> 1.
+Word to EPUB conversion is supported only in Windows Forms, UWP, WPF, ASP.NET Web, and MVC platforms.
+N> 2.
+Word to EPUB conversion is not supported in Blazor.

 The following elements are supported in Word to EPUB conversion.

 * Text and Paragraph Formatting